Thunderbottom/website/content/blog/2018-08-01-introduction-to-tensorflow-variables.md

 ### Generating a Tensorflow computational graph

 Now that we know what a computational graph is and what it is made up of, we need to generate a graph for all the variables in the code---as the variable `y` that we have defined is computationally dependent on the constant value `x`.
 For this we'll use [`tf.global_variables_initializer`][4].
-This is a TensorFlow helper function which initializes all the variables by creating a graph of dependencies and relationships between the variables when executed.[^1] There also exists an alternative if you want to initialize only a select bunch of variables.[^2]
+This is a TensorFlow helper function which initializes all the variables by creating a graph of dependencies and relationships between the variables when executed.{% sidenote(id="1") %}[TensorFlow Helper Functions.](https://github.com/tensorflow/docs/blob/r1.10/site/en/api_guides/python/state_ops.md#variable-helper-functions){% end %} There also exists an alternative if you want to initialize only a select bunch of variables.{% sidenote(id="2") %}[TensorFlow Variables initializer: `tf.variables_initializer`.](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/initializers/variables){% end %}

 This helper function does not require any parameters to execute because it initializes all the global variables defined in the code.